sathomas/sathomas.me/content/blog/robuststats/robuststats.md

         })
 ```

 Table 1 lists the results.
 As it makes clear, the robust measures consistently provide substantially more accurate estimates of the true population parameters.
-The results are pretty impressive, but they do come with an important caveat: we’re considering a population represented by the normal distribution.
-The next post will examine the complications that different distributions introduce.

 : Comparison of traditional and robust measures for multiple samples from various normal distributions.
 Each row summarizes 499,500 values randomly sampled from a distribution, combined with 500 values set to <em>μ</em> + 5<em>σ</em>.
 Note that <abbr>MAD</abbr> is the <em>normalized</em> median absolute deviation.